makalin/SONUS/README.md

 We would like to thank the following individuals for their contributions to this project:

-- **@argeolog_** - For providing the original idea and inspiration via their [tweet](https://x.com/argeolog_/status/1916237137604981163).
+- **Argeolog** - For providing the original idea and inspiration via their [tweet](https://x.com/argeolog_/status/1916237137604981163).
 Their work on the "Düdüğüm" app, a React Native application for earthquake alerts, inspired this project.

 - **Mehmet Turgay AKALIN** - [GitHub Profile](https://github.com/makalin)
   Developer, creator of SONUS and SonoLink protocol.